yoyosource/tec1.0/README.md

 ```

 #### Function Overloading
-You can also define the same Function multiple times with different Parameters.
+You can also define the same function multiple times with different Parameters.
 It is not allowed to have the same function twice.
 So with the same parameter types in the same order.
 ```
 // This defines the function 'overloaded' with a Parameter i of type int func overloaded(*int i) {